mountaincharlie/project-one-rock-climbing/README.md

     * that I had anchor elements within button elements, which led me to research buttons vs anchor elements from an accessability point of view and to ulitmately change the buttons to just be anchor element links (as explained in the Accessability section).

 [bugs and fixes]
 * [21-10-21] couldn't get the font-weight property to work for my Monserrat and Roboto Google Fonts.
-After searching through the Google Fonts site I realised I needed to import all of the font weights that I wanted to use in my website, so I imported a number that I wanted to try.
+    * Solution: After searching through the Google Fonts site I realised I needed to import all of the font weights that I wanted to use in my website, so I imported a number that I wanted to try.
+* [24-10-21] on larger screens some of my pages which didn't have a lot of content ment that the footer was not at the bottom of the viewport.
+    * Solution: I created a CSS class with min-height = 100vh and applied it to the main element of each page (nav element for the homepage) so that the main content of each page adapts to have a minimum height which allows it to fill the viewport on any screen size.

 To Do:
 * Lighthouse accessability score